 More people on bikes!
 More people on busses and shuttles!
 No cuts to bus or shuttle service!
 More carpools!
 More support for carpool parking on campus!
 Fewer single occupancy vehicle travels!
 Be good neighbors and encourage our friends to do the same!

 The CATS agenda for 2014-2015 includes: Implementing an Alternative Transportation Incentive Program.
 Get more people out than ever for September’s Bike Commute Challenge.
-Develop a critical mass morning bike meet-up to cross the Sellwood Bridge, and to help encourage people to ride through the Riverview Cemetery to school.
 Create opportunities for L&C students to experience the joy of bicycling together.
 Ensure no new cuts to shuttle service.
 Continue to work with faculty, staff, the SBA, and other students to develop a long-term solution to our congested parking lots and commute sheds.
-Educate and involve our student body to take part in the International Day of Climate Action.
 Help create and foster sustainable transportation solutions for the entire community.
 Respond to the community’s needs and wants, help advocate for change and stand up for sensible transportation options.
 Serve as a resource for new and seasoned students, faculty, staff, and community members for transportation advice, recommendations, and ideas.

 3:00pm - 5:30pm: